Integrative Dry Needling

 There are many similarities and differences between dry needling and acupuncture.
 Licensed physical therapists in a growing number of states can use dry needling under the scope of their practice.
 Our Physical therapists are not licensed acupuncturists and do not practice acupuncture.
 In contrast to most schools of acupuncture, dry needling is strictly based on Western medicine principles and research.

 Dry Needling can be used for a variety of musculoskeletal problems.
 When combined with traditional physical therapy and the advanced manual therapy techniques, we have had success treating most pain related problems from head to toe and from acute to chronic conditions.
 Also Dry Needling can be used to help athletes overcome delayed onset muscle soreness.
 As athletes push the envelope to become bigger and faster or to reach new goals, recovery becomes an essential phase in the process.

 Often times dry needling can be used to speed up this recovery time and allow the athlete to return to training or to playing as soon as possible.

 For most people there is little to no discomfort with the insertion of the needle.
 We strive to make the treatment virtually painless however, at times, you may experience a “twitch response” which often feels like a quick muscle cramp or ache.
 These sensations are normal and even desirable at times.
 Following this technique muscle soreness can be felt up to 24-48 hours.
 The application of heat or ice and drinking plenty of fluids usually reduces the soreness.

 Dry Needling is a powerful treatment technique that when used in conjunction with our other physical therapy treatments, can help you relieve your pain and improve your function quickly.
-Contact Physio Balance & Sports Performance today in Uniontown, OH to learn more about our dry needling therapy.
+Contact Physio Balance & Sports Performance today in Uniontown, OH and Fairlawn, OH to learn more about our dry needling therapy.